bitcoin/bitcoin/dip-0022/README.md

 ## Conflicting signed blocks

-It is possible for a malicious quorum to double-sign two different blocks and to produce two valid conflicting recovered signatures. `CLSIG` messages from honest LLMQs should still form a majority and lock the chain.
-In the worst case, with `signersSize / 2` malicious or disrupted quorums, no majority is formed and nodes fall back to the first-seen and most-work rules.
+It is not possible for a malicious quorum to double-sign two different blocks and to produce two valid conflicting recovered signatures. `CLSIG` messages from LLMQs are signable on a first-come-first-serve basis meaning for a height/quorum hash pair only the first blockhash is allowed to be signed.
+This differs from dip-0022 of Dashpay but makes a tradeoff around securely forming a chainlock rather than having an intermittent assumption that majority consensus will resolve a chainlock.
+Instead of having the risk of multiple chainlocks signed at differing blockhashes for a certain height we allow for only the first one to be signed at any blockhash for a certain height and dissallow subsequent attempts.
+This increases the chance of no chainlocks forming as if there are conflicts the majority of quorums will likely not be in agreement on the chainlock however there is a decreased risk of invalid or conflicting chainlocks from establishing and creating forks amongst miners.
+In the case where no majority is formed the nodes fall back to the first-seen and most-work/longest-chain rules.
 Note that there must be an even number of active quorums for this to work as described.

 ## Calculations